tquizzle/vtechify-dep/_posts/2012-12-22-how-to-move-critical-windows-folders-to-other-local-disks.md

 ---
 layout: post
-title: How To Move Critical Windows Folders to Other Local Disks
+title: "How To Move Critical Windows Folders to Other Local Disks"
-excerpt: "If you’ve ever needed or tried to move the C:\Users directory or other default Windows® directories to another place other than the default one, you know it can be quite difficult."
+excerpt: "If you’ve ever needed or tried to move the C:\Users directory or other default Windows directories to another place other than the default one, you know it can be quite difficult."
 modified: 2011-05-31
 tags: [folders, geeky, tutorial, hard links, symlinks, system, Windows 7, windows administration]
 comments: true